Cherreads

 SHIT!

-Then as if time slows down and my mind went on overdrive, I opened my eye of foresight and looked into the future of the next 3 seconds.
+As if time slows down and my mind went on overdrive, I opened my eye of foresight and looked into the future of the next 3 seconds.

 Sword gets parried by the barrier